AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_web_content_consumption"
->title="Web Content Consumption template"
+>title="View which web content is consumed most and is engaging users."
->abstract="View which web content is consumed most and is engaging users.<br/>**This can help you** better understand where people go upon first entering the site, which sections of the site people are visiting most, and which pages are most likely to drive people away from the site.<br/>**Based on what you learn, you might** do any number of things, like assess which paths on the site drive people to the most important pages, and which pages are more likely to lead people away from the site.<br/>This template uses the Page dimension and the Page Views metric, the Visits metric, the Unique Visitors metric, the Entry Rate metric, the Bounce Rate metric, the Exit Rate metric, and the Content Velocity metric.
+>abstract="**This can help you** better understand where people go upon first entering the site, which sections of the site people are visiting most, and which pages are most likely to drive people away from the site.<br/>**Based on what you learn, you might** do any number of things, like assess which paths on the site drive people to the most important pages, and which pages are more likely to lead people away from the site.<br/>This template uses the Page dimension and the Page Views metric, the Visits metric, the Unique Visitors metric, the Entry Rate metric, the Bounce Rate metric, the Exit Rate metric, and the Content Velocity metric.
 It also uses Flow visualizations for entry, exit, and top sections."

 <!-- markdownlint-enable MD034 -->